OpenAstronomy/openastronomy.github.io/_projects/2019/sunpy/sunkit_image.md

 * Have familiarized yourself with the algorithms.
 * Have set up a development environment.
+* Understand of what is currently in `sunkit-image`.

 ##### To be completed by the Phase 1 Evaluation Deadline